jswanson3323/SmartRouter/README.md

 - Discovery of custom sentence triggers and intent scripts still depends on Home Assistant internals and can vary by version.
 - Some high-risk corrections are intentionally blocked.
 - Response payloads can vary by underlying conversation agent.
+- Pronoun-only action follow-ups such as `turn it on` are not fully resolved yet unless the current turn still names the target clearly.

 ## Example Outcomes

+- `what lights are on in the kitchen` -> local HA area/light state answer
+- `is the office line on` -> fuzzy state-query recovery -> local HA state answer
+- `what is the tempurature in the great room` -> typo-tolerant temperature query -> local HA temperature answer
 - `turn on the ligh` in `Master Bedroom` -> `turn on Master Bedroom Light`
 - `turn on the fan` from `Kitchen` with `SuperArea: Great Room` -> `turn on Great Room Fan`
 - `turn on the spa` -> exact spa automation phrase wins without falling through to LLM